-At least three affordable single family units will be redeveloped in partnership with OIKOS Development Corporation, a certified Community Housing Development Organization (CHDO).
-Vacant or abandoned properties will be acquired and returned to the market providing the dual benefit of addressing blight, and returning these properties to the tax rolls and increasing value of both the redeveloped property and it's surrounding properties.
-Universal Design best practises will be required with funding to encourage aging in place and address needs of those with disabilities.
+At least three affordable single-family units will be redeveloped in partnership with OIKOS Development Corporation and Truman Heritage Habitat for Humanity, both of which are certified Community Housing Development Organization (CHDO).
+Vacant or abandoned properties will be acquired and returned to the market providing the dual benefit of addressing blight and returning these properties to the tax rolls and increasing value of both the redeveloped property and its surrounding properties.
+Universal Design best practices will be required with funding to encourage aging in place and address needs of those with disabilities.
+It is anticipated the households served by the HOME program would be in the moderate income category.